rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - When `aria-errormessage` is pertinent, authors MUST ensure the content is not hidden
 - Authors MUST either ensure the content is hidden or remove the aria-errormessage attribute or its value.
 - User agents MUST NOT expose aria-errormessage for an object with an aria-invalid value of false.

+#### Success Detection
+Use at least one of the following techniques:

+-  Confirmation text on the web page
+(it may be appropriate to move the keyboard focus to the error message)
+-  **Aria-live announcement**

+-  Confirmation message in the page `<title>` if the submission causes a page reload or a new page load.
 #### Useing Available Cedar Components

 the following Cedar components provide generic validation styling